flumedb/flumeview-level/README.md

 {
   live: true,     // this is an addition to the classic query options of level
   gte: '@mi',     // gte = greater than or equal to
-  lt: null,       // lt = less than
+  lt: undefined,       // lt = less than
   reverse: true,
   keys: true,
   values: true,